 But what is POTS Syndrome?
+What are POTS syndrome symptoms?
 Does it only occur after COVID?
 What other factors can trigger POTS?
 Let’s explain POTS syndrome and discuss how it is connected to Covid.

 Symptoms increase with standing and commonly include fatigue, brain fog, and a fast heartbeat.